 KohaFoods Hawaii Listed by incransom Ransomware Group

 On November 12, 2025, Honolulu-based food distributor Koha Foods appeared on the leak site of the incransom ransomware group.
-The company, which has supplied Asian groceries, seafood, condiments, and its own manufactured Korean products to Oahu restaurants and supermarkets since 1970, had internal files exfiltrated during a ransomware attack.
+The company, which has supplied Asian groceries, seafood, condiments, and its own manufactured Korean products to Oahu restaurants and supermarkets since 1970, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, any customer, supplier, or employee whose personal or financial details were stored in those systems could now be at risk.

 Public reporting indicates that incransom added Koha Foods to its disclosure page on November 12, 2025.
 The posting states that internal files were successfully exfiltrated before encryption.
 No specific volume of records or sample data has been published on the leak site so far.
 Koha Foods has not yet issued a public statement confirming the timeline of the intrusion or the precise categories of information involved.